girish-raju/drift_fork/drift_website/content/dart_api/tables.md

 Similarly to `withDefault()`, this sets a default value for columns.
 Unlike `withDefault()` however, this value is computed in Dart instead of in the database (1).
-This means that adding, removing, or changing the default value does not require a database migration:
-{ .annotate }

-1. Because this default value is only applied in your Dart code, it is not applied when interacting with the database outside of Drift.
+This means that adding, removing, or changing the default value does not require a database migration, However, because this default value is only applied in your Dart code, it is not applied when interacting with the database outside of Drift.

 <Snippet href="/lib/src/snippets/dart_api/tables.dart" name="client_default" />